DIY All-Natural Detoxifying Deodorant (i.e. “The Anti-Antiperspirant”)

 Looking for a safe, natural deodorant that works?
 This DIY All-Natural Detoxifying Deodorant is a tried-and-true favorite among Body Unburdened readers.
 Not only does it stop odor naturally, but it contains an ingredient that actually helps to draw impurities from the skin.
 Plus, it’s so easy to make with just a few simple ingredients!

 A check-my-email-while-brushing-my-teeth, cook-dinner-while-catching-up-on-Downton-Abbey type of gal.

-Which is why when I finally bit the bullet and made a homemade deodorant, I decided to take it beyond all-natural and add a detoxifying ingredient – bentonite clay – which actually pulls toxins from the skin.
-It’s the anti-antiperspirant.
+Which is why when I finally bit the bullet and made a homemade deodorant, I decided to take it beyond all-natural and add a powerful detoxifying ingredient that actually pulls toxins from the skin.

-Furthermore, bentonite clay has a very fine velvet-like texture, is odorless and non-staining, which are all important qualities for a deodorant.
+Bentonite clay also has a very fine velvet-like texture, is odorless and non-staining… which are all very important qualities for a deodorant!
 Clays also quickly and easily absorb moisture.

 So let’s get to it!

 DIY All-Natural Detoxifying Deodorant